Manyika people

-The Manyika tribe are a Shona people with its own dialect, Manyika.
-The majority of Manyika comes from the eastern region of Zimbabwe and in neighbouring Mozambique.
-The dialect is widely spoken in Manicaland Province and in certain areas of Manica Province in neighbouring Mozambique.
-The Manyica dialect varies from region to region in Manicaland.
-Those from Nyanga, Nyamaropa, Nyatate and surrounding regions have a different tone and shaping of words compared to those from the Buhera and Bocha areas.
+The majority of Manyika come from the eastern region of Zimbabwe and western Mozambique.
+The dialect is widely spoken in Manicaland Province, upper parts of Mashonaland (Mutoko, Rushinga and Mudzi districts), Manica Province, Sofala, Tete and Zambezia.
+Those from Nyanga, Nyamaropa, Nyatate and surrounding regions speak the ChiManyika variant whereas those from the Buhera and Bocha areas spoke ChiHera and ChiBocha variants.
 There are inherent cultural norms in each of the sub-regions inhabited by the Manyika.